ndlib/commitment/README.md

 ## Installation

+Before you get started, make sure all of your project changes are committed.
+Commitment doesn't change too many things, but its nice to "install" something into a clean work area.

-Add this line to your application's Gemfile:
+Now, add this line to your application's Gemfile:

 ```ruby
 group :development, :test do